OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 meaning it will repeat its actions over and over again.
 With the option inspection-recursion-limit you can limit this action.

-The stream-tx-log-limit defines the maximum number of times a transaction will get logged for a stream-only rule match.
+The ``stream-tx-log-limit`` defines the maximum number of times a transaction will get logged for rules without app-layer keywords.
 This is meant to avoid logging the same data an arbitrary number of times.